The Difference Between GPS and GIS

 by Andrew Mead

 Most people are familiar with the global positioning system (GPS).
-After all, it is a technology that has become increasingly prevalent in day-to-day life, from navigation systems in cars to tracking the movement of wildlife in research programs.
+After all, it is a technology that has become increasingly prevalent in day-to-day life, from fleet monitoring and navigational systems in vehicles to tracking the movement of wildlife in research programs.
 The geographic information system (GIS) is less well-known, but without GIS, GPS could not possibly be used to its full potential.
 GPS is a satellite-based navigation system, and GIS is a software program designed to store and manipulate the data that GPS accumulates.
 Each system has its own unique capabilities, but when paired together, they create an invaluable resource for a variety of disciplines, including urban planning, disaster management, and agriculture.

 Global Positioning System